webiny/docs.webiny.com/docs/guides/get-started/mongodb-atlas.md

 ![MongoDB Atlas Cluster Connection Method](/img/guides/mongodb-atlas/mongodb-atlas-connection-method.png)

 This will present you with a connection string.
-You want to copy that string and replace `<password>` with the password you assigned to your MongoDB user.
+You want to copy that string and replace `<password>` with the password you assigned to your MongoDB user while you replace `<dbname>` with the name of the default database that connections will use.

 ![MongoDB Atlas Cluster Connection Method](/img/guides/mongodb-atlas/mongodb-atlas-connection-string.png)

-At this point you can close this window and paste the connection string into the `.env.json` file in your webiny project folder.
-Just make sure you've replaced the `<password>`.
+At this point you can close this window and paste the connection string into the `.env.json` file in your Webiny project folder.
+Just make sure you've replaced the `<password>` and `<dbname>`.